encse/wildcat/README.md

 statically generated site created by Rob Abram and David Nemeth-Csoka.

-The site's origins go back to the beginning of the new century.
+The site's origins go back to the beginning of the century.
 It was later translated to Hungarian, went around multiple domains and lived in different formats.
 Today it's hosted at https://zsonglor.csokavar.hu.